SAP/spartacus-docs/_pages/install/smartEdit-setup-instructions-for-spartacus.md

 1. Ensure that the **WCMS Cockpit Preview URL** is set correctly by carrying out the following steps:

    - In Backoffice, in **WCMS > Website > *your site***, click the **WCMS Properties** tab.
    - Set the **WCMS Cockpit Preview URL** to match your Spartacus web site.
-For example, if you go to `https://localhost:4200`, you will see the default URL path (or context), such as `https://localhost:4200/en/USD`.
-The Preview URL must match what the default context uses, or errors will occur when using SmartEdit.
-The default context installed by Spartacus schematics is `https://localhost:4200/en/USD`.
+(SmartEdit opens the preview url in its iframe.)

 1. Ensure that the Spartacus site is allowlisted in SmartEdit.
 The following is one example of how you can do this: